Skip to main content

 • <volume_letter> - volume letter;

-• <label> — label of the file system (volume).
+• <label> - file system (volume) label.

-4. Customize MPIO
+4. Configure MPIO

-1. Disable iSCSI sessions:
+1. Disconnect iSCSI sessions:

 $session = Get-IscsiSession

-2. Install the MPIO components:
+2. Install MPIO components:

 Install-WindowsFeature Multipath-IO

-3. Turn on the MPIO:
+3. Enable MPIO:

 Enable-WindowsOptionalFeature -Online -FeatureName MultiPathIO